-On December 13, 2022, Aesther entered into a Loan and Transfer Agreement between Aesther, the Sponsor, and NPIC Limited (the "NPIC Lender"), pursuant to which the Lender loaned \$1,050,000 to the Sponsor and the Sponsor loaned \$1,050,000 to Aesther (the "NPIC Sponsor Extension Loan").
-Amounts loaned from the NPIC Lender to the Sponsor accrue interest at 8% per annum and amounts loaned from the Sponsor to Aesther do not accrue interest.
+On December 13, 2022, AHAC entered into a Loan and Transfer Agreement between AHAC, the Sponsor, and NPIC Limited (the "NPIC Lender"), pursuant to which the Lender loaned \$1,050,000 to the Sponsor and the Sponsor loaned \$1,050,000 to AHAC (the "NPIC Sponsor Extension Loan").
+Amounts loaned from the NPIC Lender to the Sponsor accrue interest at 8% per annum and amounts loaned from the Sponsor to AHAC do not accrue interest until the Closing of the Business Combination, after which time, we have agreed to pay the interest due to the NPIC Lender.
 The total amounts advanced by NPIC Lender to the Sponsor in connection with the \$1,050,000 loan (the "NPIC Funded Amounts") were required to be repaid, together with all accrued and unpaid interest thereon, within five days of the closing of the initial Business Combination, at the option of the NPIC Lender, in either (a) cash; or (b) shares of Class A common stock held by the Sponsor which are deemed to have a value of \$10 per share for such repayment right.
-As additional consideration for the NPIC Lender making the loan available to Sponsor, Sponsor agreed to transfer 10 Shares of Class B common stock to NPIC Lender for each \$10 multiple of the NPIC Funded Amounts, which included the registration rights previously provided by Aesther to the Sponsor.
+As additional consideration for the NPIC Lender making the loan available to Sponsor, Sponsor agreed to transfer 10 Shares of Class B common stock to NPIC Lender for each \$10 multiple of the NPIC Funded Amounts, which included the registration rights previously provided by AHAC to the Sponsor, and, pursuant to the terms of the Business Combination Agreement, the parties agreed that we would issue 1.05 shares of our common stock per \$1.00 of the NPIC Funded Amounts at Closing of the Business Combination Agreement to Sponsor, as described below.
+Sponsor transferred a total of 1,050,000 shares to the NPIC Lender post-Closing of the Business Combination Agreement.

-On March 22, 2023 the Company entered into a Loan Modification Agreement, dated March 22, 2023 (the "Modification Agreement"), by and among the Company, the Sponsor, and NPIC Lender, and a Side Letter Agreement between the Company and the Sponsor (the "Side Letter"), which modifies the NPIC Sponsor Extension Loan.
+On March 22, 2023 we entered into a Loan Modification Agreement, dated March 22, 2023 (the "Modification Agreement"), with the Sponsor and NPIC Lender, and a Side Letter Agreement with the Sponsor (the "Side Letter"), which modifies the NPIC Sponsor Extension Loan.